 The problem is that when most people start using Siri, they only use to ask stupid questions and trick questions to see what their full-time digital assistant will come up with.

 Once you start asking Siri intelligent, fact based questions and start giving Siri direct commands you’ll quickly begin to notice how powerful this feature is and just how powerful it will become as technology advances.

-You can also access this menu on your iPhone or iPad simply by asking Siri what she can do.
+You can access a menu on your iPhone or iPad that displays Siri commands simply by asking Siri what she can do.